fdu logo@pyyupsk/fdu - Faster Date-Time Utility

 API Reference

-Master date querying methods to extract individual components from date instances.
+Master date getter methods to extract individual components from date instances.
 Learn how to get year, month, day, hour, minute, second, and millisecond values with practical examples for checking weekends, validating dates, building time objects, and implementing common date patterns.

-Query methods allow you to extract individual components from a date instance.
+Getter methods allow you to extract individual components from a date instance.

 year()